Compact Speech Translation Models via Discrete Speech Units Pretraining: Method

 \section{Method}

-Our method distills knowledge from the SSL representations via first DSU pretraining (PT) and then finetuning (FT) on the paired ST data.
+Our method uses DSU in the form of pretraining to distil knowledge from the SSS (dense) representations to creating a more compact ST model.

-In PT, our method uses DSU from an SSL speech model to train a pair of encoder-decoder models: 1) Fbk-to-DSU and 2) DSU-to-Trl.
-The Fbk-to-DSU model takes the log Mel Filterbank as the encoder input and predicts the corresponding DSU sequence.
-The model is trained by Maximum Likelihood Estimation (MLE).
-In addition, we interpolate between MLE and CTC applied to the last encoder layer:
+In the first step, our method pretrains two smaller encoder-decoder models on 1) Fbk-to-DSU and 2) DSU-to-Trl data respectively.
+The Fbk-to-DSU model takes the log Mel Fbk as the encoder input and predicts the DSU sequence.
+The model is trained by an interpolation of Connectionist Temporal Classification (CTC, \citet{DBLP:conf/icml/GravesFGS06}) loss that is applied to the last encoder layer and label-smoothed Cross-Entropy (CE) loss: